Simone Dinnerstein: Signed with Sony Classical

-In 2010, Simone Dinnerstein signed with Sony Classical and in January 2011, she released her first album on the label, entitled Bach: A Strange Beauty.
+In 2010, Simone Dinnerstein signed with Sony Classical, In January 2011, she released her first album on the label, entitled Bach: A Strange Beauty.
 In its first week of commercial release, the recording made its debut at No.1 on the Billboard Traditional Classical Chart.
 Bach: A Strange Beauty also spent time as the top selling album on Barnesandnoble.com and number two-selling album on Amazon.com.
 Dinnerstein was also featured on CBS Sunday Morning.
 Her second Sony Classical album, Something Almost Being Said: Music of Bach and Schubert, was released in January 2012.

 In 2013, Dinnerstein released a Sony album with singer-songwriter Tift Merritt called Night.
-That year she also released on Sony an album called Bach Re-Invented, which interspersed Bach with new compositions based on Bach by Daniel Schnyder (a Swiss composer and jazz saxophonist and flutist), Tom Trapp, and Gene Pritsker; on the album, the Absolute Ensemble was conducted by Kristjan Järvi.
+That year she also released on Sony an album called Bach Re-Invented, which interspersed Bach with new compositions based on Bach by Daniel Schnyder (a Swiss composer and jazz saxophonist and flutist), Tom Trapp, and Gene Pritsker.
+On the album, the Absolute Ensemble was conducted by Kristjan Järvi.

 In 2014, Sony released Dinnerstein's recording of Bach's Inventions and Sinfonias.

 In February 2015, Sony released a recording featuring Dinnerstein as soloist, entitled Broadway-Lafayette.
 It includes three works: the Piano Concerto of Maurice Ravel; the Rhapsody in Blue of George Gershwin; and a new concerto composed for her in 2012 by Philip Lasser entitled The Circle and the Child: Concerto for Piano and Orchestra, which was inspired by a chorale of Johann Sebastian Bach, Ihr Gestirn, ihr hohen Lüfte.
 On the recording, Dinnerstein is accompanied by the MDR Leipzig Radio Symphony Orchestra conducted by Kristjan Järvi.

 Personal life

-A former piano teacher, Dinnerstein resides in the Park Slope section of Brooklyn, New York.
-Her husband, former British journalist Jeremy Greensmith, teaches fifth grade at the New York elementary school P.S.
-321. Among the students at the school was Dinnerstein's and Greensmith's son Adrian.
+Dinnerstein resides in the Park Slope section of Brooklyn, New York, with her British husband, Jeremy Greensmith, a former journalist.
+He now teaches fifth grade at New York elementary school P.S.
+321. Among the students at the school in the 2000s was the couple's son, Adrian Greensmith.
 Dinnerstein's mother, Renee Dinnerstein, taught early childhood education at P.S.
-321 for eighteen years and now runs the blog "Investigating Choice Time: Inquiry, Exploration and Play".
+321 for eighteen years and in 2010 was running the blog "Investigating Choice Time: Inquiry, Exploration and Play".

 Dinnerstein's father, Simon Dinnerstein, is an artist, as was her uncle, Harvey Dinnerstein.